SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-06-vaccinations-vs-votes.md

 How do you persuade a fact-proof knucklehead to do the right thing for the safety of _everybody_, when they'd rather believe &mdash; and I am _not_ exaggerating here &mdash;
-the vaccine is a plot by Bill Gates to implant a chip so the government can reprogram them by 5G?
+that the vaccine is a plot by Bill Gates to implant a chip so the government can reprogram us by 5G?

 Thanks, Republicans.
 If not for you, we could have been more or less over COVID-19 in the US by now.
 But you're acting as though you _want_ a variant that'll preferentially kill you, and then make us do this all over again.
-Why would you possibly want that?!
+Why would you _possibly_ want that?!

 ## Addendum 2021-Jul-07